 What do you do when you have work to do and can’t make it into the church office?
 How do you gain access to the church files or systems you need to use so that you can do your job from home or other locations outside the church?
 These are very common questions posed by the staff and volunteers in churches we serve.

 As staff members, we have all been there at one time or another.
 The kids wake up sick, the car breaks down, or that snowy, icy weather is more appropriate for sledding than driving.
 Or, because of other responsibilities, we need the ability to complete some of our work with flexibility, in “off hours.”
-Some potentially productive staff members who deal with health or mobility issues can benefit mightily from a non-traditional work arrangement that requires remote access to church systems.
-In these scenarios, Remote Access and a Virtual Private Network (“VPN”) are particularly helpful.
+Some potentially productive staff members who deal with health or mobility issues can benefit mightily from a non-traditional work arrangement that requires remote access to church systems and information.
+Enable highly encourages churches to utilize cloud-based solutions such as Microsoft Teams or Google Drive which allow access to required information wherever you might be, on whatever device you happen to be using.
+In many situations, however, the necessary systems and information exist in servers that reside at the church building and therefore solutions like Remote Access or a Virtual Private Network (“VPN”) are particularly helpful.

 The Nitty Gritty: VPN